What Size Cue Tip Do The Pros Use?

 I’ve even heard stories of pro players preferring to play with a soft tip that they’ve banged against a floor to compress it.
 They just like the way the compressed soft tips play.

-By playing for hours and hours with different tips.
-It’s like this: The tip doesn’t make the player, the player makes the tip.
-This is why I recommend that you don’t buy a particular tip size or brand just because you heard a pro player uses it.
+You find your right tip size by playing for hours with different tips.
+The tip doesn’t make the player; the player makes the tip.
+That’s why I don’t recommend buying a particular tip size or brand just because you heard a pro player uses it.

 Just because a certain pro player uses, for instance, a 13mm Kamui cue tip, doesn’t necessarily mean that it’s the best tip for you.
 That’s not to say that you shouldn’t try any tip you want to.
 You should.
 But, only after you’ve become comfortable with one type and size of tip should you branch out to others.

-You want to have a solid foundation of skills on which you can build.
-So if you’re just learning to play pool, avoid jumping around from cue tip to cue tip until you feel good with one.
+For a beginner, a 13mm medium cue tip is the right place to start.
+It gives you a solid foundation to build on, so if you’re just learning to play pool, avoid jumping around from cue tip to cue tip until you feel good with one.

-Sure, equipment may help you a little bit to develop your skill — you should definitely play with decent equipment — but it shouldn’t be the be-all-end-all.
+Sure, equipment can help you develop your skill, and you should play with decent gear, but it shouldn’t be the be-all-end-all.

-Once you can walk into a pool hall, pick up a house cue, and run the table, you’re getting good.
+Once you can walk into a pool hall, pick up a random house cue, run a rack, and do it twice in a row, you’re getting good.
 I think that should be the goal, personally.
 Everyone has their own goal, but once I can do that consistently, I’ll know that I’m developing into a good pool player.

-I recommend a 13mm medium cue tip.
-This is the best size because it’s not too big and it’s not too small.
-It will allow you to get used to an all-around cue.
-You can get decent English with a 13mm tip and at the same time there’s enough surface area that will be a little forgiving as far as miscues go.
+A 13mm medium tip works because it’s not too big and not too small.
+It gets you used to an all-around cue: you can put decent English on the ball, and there’s enough surface area to be a little forgiving on miscues.

 With a 13mm cue tip you can learn what kind of player you are; you’re not forced to play one style more than another, as you would with a larger or smaller tip.